Jacob de la Rose: International play

-de la Rose represented the Swedish under-18 team, winning the silver medal during the 2012 IIHF World U18 Championships, held in Brno, Znojmo and Břeclav, Czech Republic.
-He also participated in the World U18 Championship the following year, 2013, held in Sochi, Russia, in which he captained the team to a fifth-place finish.
+De la Rose represented the Swedish under-18 team, winning the silver medal during the 2012 IIHF World U18 Championships.
+He also participated in the under-18 championships the following year, in which he captained the team to a fifth-place finish.

-In addition to the 2013 U18 tournament, de la Rose participated in the 2013 World Junior Ice Hockey Championships earlier that year, held in Ufa, Russia.
-The following year, he played in the 2014 World Junior Ice Hockey Championships, held in his home country of Sweden, in Malmö.
+In addition to the 2013 under-18 tournament, de la Rose participated in the 2013 World Junior Championships earlier that year.
+The following year, he played in the 2014 World Junior Championships, held in his home country.
 In both years, the Swedes captured the silver medal.

-de la Rose then served as Sweden's captain during the 2015 World Junior Ice Hockey Championships held in Toronto and Montreal; Sweden finished in fourth place, failing to win a medal.
+De la Rose then served as Sweden's captain during the 2015 World Junior Championships where Sweden finished in fourth place, failing to win a medal.

 Personal life

-de la Rose's father, Anders, is a former ice hockey player and Swedish youth hockey coach.
+De la Rose's father, Anders, is a former ice hockey player and youth coach.
 Playing from 1994 through 1996, Anders participated in 43 games and had 17 total points with the Arvika HC, formally of Sweden's Division 1 league.

-de la Rose's older brother, Erik, is playing as a defenceman for Vítkovice Ridera of the Czech Extraliga.
+De la Rose's older brother, Erik, is playing as a defenceman for Vítkovice Ridera of the Czech Extraliga (ELH).
 Jacob also has a sister, Matilda de la Rose.

 In 2017, de la Rose purchased a five-year-old female Italian race horse named Trilly of Nando with friend and fellow hockey player Patric Skoglund, later adding Filip Forsberg of the Nashville Predators to the ownership group.